-The entropy rate, which is the average entropy per random variable, can be used as a measure of complexity or regularity [18, 19].
-The entropy rate is the conditional entropy of an infinite sequence.
-The entropy rate is bounded from above by the entropy of the first-order probability density function or first-order entropy.
-A simple independent and identically distributed (i.i.d.) process has an entropy rate equal to the first-order entropy.
+The entropy rate, which is the average entropy per random variable, can be used as a measure of complexity or regularity [8], [35], [33].
+The entropy rate is defined as the conditional entropy of a sequence of infinite length.
+The entropy rate is upper-bounded by the entropy of the first-order probability density function or first-order entropy.
+A simple i.i.d. process has an entropy rate equal to the first-order entropy.
 A highly complex process has a high entropy rate, but less than the first-order entropy.
-Thus, we have a distinction between complexity and randomness.
 A highly regular process has a low entropy rate, zero for a rigid periodic process, i.e., a repeated pattern.